PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-06 09:03:50
+Last updated: 2024-04-06 09:05:38
-Random Quote: What's the difference between peanut butter and jam?You can't peanut butter your dick up someone's ass. - Barney Stinson
+Random Quote: So you're mining stuff to craft with and crafting stuff to mine with?
+Did your dad write this game? - Rick Sanchez